“Her story is one of the very saddest Hollywood has ever known in its history of many tragedies” – Louella Parsons, 1950

 June 21, 1945: These photos were taken of Judy, her new husband Vincente Minnelli, and Judy’s pet poodle, during a stopover at the Dearborn station in Chicago.
 The newlyweds were on their way to New York for their honeymoon.

 June 21, 1950: The fallout from Judy’s suicide attempt on June 19th continued.
 Once the shock of it was relatively over the talk turned to Judy’s future and whether she was washed up at the young age of 28.
 Note the very tacky image of a publicist showing how Judy cut her throat.

 MGM mistakenly thought that the news would turn fans against Judy.
 On the contrary, Judy’s fans proved to be quite loyal and the letters of support and sympathy poured in.
 The studio had to change their tune and actually considered keeping Judy under contract.
 That didn’t happen and within a year of this event, Judy began her legendary concert years with her April 9, 1951, opening at The London Palladium.

 June 21, 1951: Louella Parsons reported that the audience at Judy’s recent concert appearance in Manchester, England, sang “Happy Birthday” to her.
-Judy played the city’s Palace theater from June 11 through June 17.
+Judy played at the city’s Palace theater from June 11 through June 17.
 Currently, she was at the Empire Theater in Liverpool.